-A. Parent Communication and Conferences
+C. Parent Communication and Notification

-The Board of Education encourages regular contact with parents by school personnel for commendation as well as for notification of concerns.
+The Board of Education encourages regular contact with all parents by school personnel for commendation as well as for notification of concerns.
 Teachers are responsible for scheduling conferences with parents and students on an as needed basis.

 Each year schools will notify parents of the following:

 - parent rights related to student records (policy 4700, Student Records);